hoffmanap/housingstrategy/README.md

 **This screen applies to ADUs, Lot Splits, Midrise, the parking-reform boost, and SB840 Baseline** — all policies about adding a new use to land that isn't fully built out.

 **It does NOT apply to Mansion Conversion or either Missing Middle tier.** These are about redeveloping a lot that already has a home on it, and coverage ratio doesn't measure whether that's a good candidate — a normal, occupied single-family home routinely covers well over 15% of its lot, which is exactly what you'd expect from a house that's actually there.
-An earlier version of this tool gated Missing Middle on this test anyway, which incorrectly excluded the majority of real single-family/duplex/triplex parcels (a check against actual parcel data found 61-65% of occupied 1-3 unit properties exceed the 15% threshold and were being wrongly filtered out).
-That's fixed: Missing Middle's eligibility is 1-3 existing units, full stop, and Mansion Conversion's is having a recorded structure to convert (`footprint_sqft` or `interior_sqft` > 0) — coverage ratio plays no role in either.
+An earlier version of this tool gated Missing Middle on this test anyway, which incorrectly excluded the majority of real small-residential parcels (a check against actual parcel data found 61-65% of occupied 1-3 unit properties exceed the 15% threshold and were being wrongly filtered out).
+That's fixed: Missing Middle's eligibility is 1-3 existing units, and Mansion Conversion's is any residential building with recorded floor area — coverage ratio plays no role in either.

-Mansion Conversion can still show as ineligible for an unrelated reason: roughly 20-30% of otherwise-eligible parcels (depending on district) have no recorded footprint or interior square footage at all — a data gap, not a judgment that the property is a poor candidate.
-The parcel popup flags this distinctly when it's the cause, separate from the "no existing-conditions data at all" flag used elsewhere.
+Mansion Conversion can still net zero for reasons unrelated to coverage — see "Why a residential parcel can still net zero" in its section below.
+The most common is a data gap: roughly 20-30% of residential parcels (depending on district) have no recorded footprint or interior square footage.
+The parcel popup flags this distinctly, separate from the "no existing-conditions data at all" flag used elsewhere.

 ---